SR+Codec: a Benchmark of Super-Resolution for Video Compression Bitrate Reduction: Benchmark Methodology

-After super-resolving videos, we calculated the following objective-video-quality metrics on the results: PSNR, MS-SSIM\cite{wang2004image}, VMAF\cite{VMAF_repo}, LPIPS~\cite{zhang2018unreasonable}, and ERQA~\cite{kirillova2021erqa}.
-We ranked the SR methods by calculating BSQ-rate (bitrate-for-the-same-quality rate)~\cite{zvezdakova2020bsq} for each SR+codec pair relative to base codec performance, where the base codec is the one we used to compress low-resolution video.
+After super-resolving videos, we calculated the following objective-video-quality metrics on the results: PSNR, MS-SSIM~\cite{wang2004image}, VMAF~\cite{VMAF_repo}, LPIPS~\cite{zhang2018unreasonable}, MDTVSFA~\cite{li2021unified} and ERQA~\cite{kirillova2021erqa}.
+We considered mainly full-reference metrics since we prioritized detail restoration over perceptual quality.
+PSNR, MS-SSIM, and VMAF are the standard for compressed video quality evaluation~\cite{MSUcodecs}, while LPIPS and ERQA are well-suited for super-resolved images~\cite{detailrest}.
+The only no-reference metric we used is MDTVSFA, since it shows promising results when evaluating compressed sequences~\cite{NEURIPS2022_59ac9f01}.
+To rank bitrate reduction, we calculated BSQ-rate (bitrate-for-the-same-quality rate)~\cite{zvezdakova2020bsq} for each SR+codec pair relative to base codec performance, where the base codec is the one we used to compress low-resolution video.
+A lower BSQ-rate means more bitrate saving for the same quality.